memfault/interrupt/_posts/2024-03-13-elf-format-differences.md

 ## Conclusion

-If you’ve made it this far, first apologies because that probably means you’ve hit a nasty bug or problem with a tool.
-Second, thanks for sticking around and I hope this provides a quick and easy resource to compare ELF-32 vs ELF-64.
+If you’ve made it this far, first, apologies because that probably means you’ve hit a nasty bug or problem with a tool.
+Second, thanks for sticking around, and I hope this provides a quick and easy resource to compare ELF-32 vs ELF-64.